Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In contrast, professional kits are often made to manage multiple repairs.
-These kits include more durable parts such as drills and drill bits, more resin, metal bridges, and more reusable parts.
+These kits include more durable parts such as drills and drill bits, resin, metal bridges, and reusable parts.
 Between the two, professional kits are understandably more expensive.
 With a professional kit, it’s possible to pick a version with several bottles of resin that will allow you to make up to 100 repairs.
-Still, if you have extensive damage, the windshield integrity may be ruined.
+Still, the windshield integrity may be ruined if you have extensive damage.
 In this scenario, it’s better to go to an auto body shop for a consultation and recommendation for the next steps.

 Thanks to right-to-repair laws, you’re no longer at the mercy of your dealership or local auto body shop.
 This can be ideal for people who are confident in their repair skills, want to save money, or don’t have the time or interest to wait for an auto body shop to get around to fixing their car.

 This is going to depend on the kit that you select.
 We mentioned above that there are two types of repair kits — consumer and professional kits.
 Consumer windshield repair kits are usually designed to fix one or two minor scratches or chips.
-They also come with less durable tools and parts, meaning that there will be a limited number of total repairs you can complete before you need to replace the entire kit.
+They also come with less durable tools and parts, meaning there will be a limited number of total repairs you can complete before replacing the entire kit.

 In contrast, professional repair kits can come with enough resin to sometimes cover more than 100 repairs.
 Additionally, they feature more durable tools, including drills and drill bits.
-This means that long after you’ve exhausted the original resin that’s included, the tools will still be functional.
+This means that the tools will still be functional long after you’ve exhausted the original resin that’s included.
 Of course, this depends upon you treating your tools correctly, cleaning them after each use, and storing them somewhere that helps preserve their lifespan.

 While picking a quality windshield repair kit with effective materials is important, other factors also come into play.
 Considerations such as your comfort level with repairs, the extent of your windshield damage, and even environmental concerns can all influence your final purchasing decision.